admin-shell-io/aas-specs-api/CONTRIBUTING.md

 # Contributing

 The [Specification of the Asset Administration Shell - Part 2] is an official publication of the [IDTA] work stream "AAS in Detail".
-The API definitions must be particularly compliant with this specification.
+The API definitions in this repository must be particularly compliant with this specification.
-To ensure a faster adoption and improvement of AAS API, we invite the community to contribute with review, reporting issues and fixing them.
+To ensure a faster adoption and improvement of AAS API, we invite the community to contribute with reviews, reporting issues, and fixing them.
 Do you want to contribute?
 Great!
 But before you do it, please follow the defined procedure for the contribution in this repository.
-?
-In particular, you need to create and electronically sign the [Eclipse Contributor Agreement (ECA)](http://www.eclipse.org/legal/ecafaq.php). ?

 [Specification of the Asset Administration Shell - Part 2]: https://industrialdigitaltwin.org/en/content-hub/